Our Mission and Vision

 - Staff and Associates also receive the weekly Vineyard training package which has to be prepared for delivery at the Vineyard small-group Bible studies at which each of them will either lead or assist.

-- All staff and Associates are required to undertake the M’Cheyne daily Bible-reading course that will take the reader through the entire Bible in a year and the New Testament and Psalms twice.
-Impromptu devotions are normally required from those readings each time we meet.
+All staff and Associates are encouraged to undertake the M'Cheyne daily Bible- reading course that will take the reader through the entire Bible in a year and the New Testament and Psalms twice.
 The readings also form the basis of ministry discussions throughout the year.

-- Associates are cared for in regular individual sessions where a variety of pastoral and other issues can be discussed.
-A high priority is placed on individual personal godliness and growth.
-Female Associates (under the care of our Women’s Worker) also have an opportunity to raise and discuss any issues or concerns they may have with a mature Christian woman who works in the parish.
+- A high priority is placed on individual personal godliness and growth.
+Female Associates have an opportunity to raise and discuss any issues or concerns they may have with mature Christian women who work in the parish as well as our Assistant Pastor-Teacher (Women).
 There is also a separate College of Mentors within the church for the care and encouragement of Associates.

-- Professional training days (organized by the Proclamation Trust, the Good Book Company, All Souls Langham Place, TnT Ministries and the South East Gospel Partnership) are attended at St Helen’s, Oak Hill and wider afield.
+- Professional training days are sometimes attended at St Helen's, Oak Hill and wider afield.
 The London Conventions for Men and Women are also normally supported.
-Lyonsdown also sponsors its own separate Men’s and Women’s Conventions.
+Lyonsdown also sponsors its own separate Men's and Women's Conventions.

 - Two weeks are set aside each year during which the permanent staff team and Associates retreat together to a country location for reading.
 Discussions on these occasions stimulate the exploration of further perspectives of Gospel ministry - especially within the modern cosmopolitan urban context.